EchterAlsFake/Porn_Fetch/README.md

 It's possible to convert the Kivy created APP for Android easily into an iOS application, but I don't have an Apple device, so I cannot compile or even test it.
 You can do it by yourself, and if you think you got a successful stable build, contact me via Discord: echteralsfake | EchterAlsFake#7164, and we can merge your build into the releases!

 (Your changes need to be documented in a FORK of my project.
 A recommendation would be a secondary iOS branch.)

+# Translating

+### Supported Languages:

+* German (3.0)
+* English

+If you want to port Porn Fetch into your language see [this Guide](https://github.com/EchterAlsFake/Porn_Fetch/blob/master/README/TRANSLATING.md)
+> I appreciate it a lot, and you'll be of course credited in further releases and in the Readme!

 ## Useful Information
 - [Roadmap](https://github.com/EchterAlsFake/Porn_Fetch/blob/master/README/ROADMAP.md)